Not3vil/japw/README.md

 ### Server (Optional)

-:: Used to verify a User,
+Used to verify a User.

-:: There is no way to recover user's master password (i.e. ALL is lost).
+There is no way to recover user's master password (i.e. ALL is lost).

-:: May not be required.
+May not be required.

-:: (Feature) Use it to sync different clients of the same user.
+(Feature) Use it to sync different clients of the same user.
 - [ ] User DB
 	* A Normal SQL DB?
 	* Table User: